ekourkchi/inclinet_project/README.md

 ####  2.1.1. <a name='Comparingusersadjustedmeasurementsagainsteachother'></a>Comparing users' adjusted measurements against each other

-This comparison is very similar to A/B testing.
-The only difference here is that we divide users into two different groups, A and B. Then, we build the median tables for these groups and compare the inclination of the common galaxies of both tables.
+This comparison is very similar to the A/B testing.
+Here, the only difference is that we divide users into two different groups, A and B. Then, we calculate the median of evaluated labels by these groups and compare the inclination of the common galaxies of both tables.
 This way, we are able to evaluate the statistical uncertainties on the measurements.

-Fig. 2 compares the results of two different groups of users.
-Evidently, on average, the agreement between two different people about their inclination measurements using our methodology is ~3 degrees.
+Fig. 3 compares the results of two different groups of users.
+Evidently, on average, the agreement between two different people about their inclination measurements y is ~3 degrees.
 Any machine learning tool that has almost the similar performance is acceptable for our purpose.

 As expected, we see smaller scatter at larger inclination values towards the edge-on galaxies.
-Practically, it is much easier for users to recognize and evaluate edge-on galaxies, which fortunately is in the favor of our astronomy research, because our sample mainly consists of edge-on galaxies.
+Practically, it is much easier for users to recognize and evaluate edge-on galaxies, which fortunately is in the favor of our astronomy research.
+This explains why our sample mainly consists of edge-on galaxies.
 On the other hand, more scatter about less inclined galaxies (that indicate larger uncertainty on the measured values) and having much smaller number of evaluated galaxies in that region makes it hard for machine learning algorithms to learn from data and have accurate predictions when galaxies tend to be more face-on (smaller inclination values).

 ![Fig3](https://user-images.githubusercontent.com/13570487/135530717-544e2580-b940-494e-8063-638b09e70f4c.png)